barissoy/mastermind-cip/README.md

 **Play the Game Online:**
 https://codeinplace.stanford.edu/cip3/share/I7bsgEQPpWdXBGMZ9TCd
+Note: The Stanford IDE is optimized for desktop browsers.
+It may work on tablets (like my iPad), but many smaller touch devices (like my iPhone) may fail to register peg-selection taps reliably.

 **Related Medium Article:**
 _From Stanford Code in Place (CS106A) to Harvard CS50P — My First Real Project: Re-Creating Mastermind_